 Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

-In addition to those two enrollment windows, some Americans have other opportunities to enroll or make changes to their coverage:
+But depending on the circumstances, some people still have other opportunities to enroll or make changes to their coverage:

 What is the 5-star special enrollment period?